tajamulsheeraz/Custom_Script_Windows_Sandbox/README.md

 Please make sure that you have enabled the Windows Sandbox feature on your machine.

-Download both the files(Customized_Sandbox.wsb and Install_Softwares_Win_Sandbox.cmd) in the Downloads folder and execute the "Customized_Sandbox.wsb" file to initiate the sandbox.
+Download both the ZIP folder and extract them.
+Then move the Customized_Sandbox.wsb and Install_Softwares_Win_Sandbox.cmd files to the Downloads folder and execute the "Customized_Sandbox.wsb" file to initiate the sandbox.

 You can control vGPU(virtualized GPU), Networking, Startup Script and Shared Folders with ".wsb" script.